w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 - **Unrecognized User** - the user does not have a profile or the site does not maintain one on the user's behalf.
 There are no cookies or other cross-session indicators of the user's preference.
-- **Recognized but Not Authenticated User** - the user has a profile on this site and there is some cross-session or other indication to associate the request with a specific user profile.
+- **Recognized User** - the user has a profile on this site and there is some cross-session or other indication to associate the request with a specific user profile.
 However, the user has not authenticated themselves.
 Users in this state can have a measure of personalization done for them, but should not be given access to account secrets (such as the password, payment information, and the like).
-- **Recognized and Authenticated User** - the user has a profile on this site and has authenticated themselves (by logging in or through some other mechanism)
+- **Authenticated User** - the user has a profile on this site and has authenticated themselves (by logging in or through some other mechanism)

 An important special case is that of recognized users for sites that don't maintain a server-side profile or account: user state, including language preference, can be stored in the cookies or browser local storage.
-The effect might be similar to having a "recognized authenticated user", except that, of course, that the site can't generate offline interactions and might "forget" the user's preferences between sessions or browsers.
+The effect might be similar to having an "authenticated user", except that, of course, that the site can't generate offline interactions and might "forget" the user's preferences between sessions or browsers.